tfulanchan/kau-docs/docs/486/ch7.md

 customers can be'blindsided' bydisruptive innovations from new competitors

 Introduction
-+ In.The Innovator's Solution creating and sustaining successful growth,
++ In.
+The Innovator's Solution creating and sustaining successful growth,
 + This established companies how tocreate disruptive innovations rather than being destroyed bythem,
 + How toturn innovative ideas into new disruptive products that can lead tolong-term profitable growth.
 + In.another book written with Eric Roth and Scott Anthony:Seeing What Next:Using theory ofinnovation to